 3. It might have been a proper “girl-night-in” if I had a margarita to go along with these.
 But that would have required too much planning so box wine it was…

 It’s good to be home.
-We got in late last night… a shower never felt so good and my bed has never felt so soft.
+We got back from Barcelona late last night… a shower never felt so good and my bed has never felt so soft.
 Yet I still woke up around 5am, in the dark, ready to start the day in some other time zone.
 Hours and multiple cups of coffee later, I’m still in my pajamas, the puppy is in my lap… and I feel like quite the energetic insomniac.